-- Tuition expenses - Reader services for blind and learning disabled persons and interpreter services for hearing impaired persons; individually prescribed aids and devices, which are authorized in advance in an Individualized Written Rehabilitation Program (IWRP) developed jointly by the client and the counselor
+- Tuition expenses - Reader services for persons who are blind or learning disabled and interpreter services for people who are hearing impaired; individually prescribed aids and devices, which are authorized in advance in an Individualized Written Rehabilitation Program (IWRP) developed jointly by the client and the counselor - Telecommunications, sensory, and other technological aids and devices

-- Telecommunications, sensory, and other technological aids and devices - Other goods and services, which help render an individual who is handicapped employable.
+Other goods and services, which help render an individual who is handicapped employable.

 The above items may differ from state to state, or be subject to a test of a client's ability to pay or the use of available resources from another social service agency before a commitment of VR funds is made.
 To understand why there are differences among and between states' VR programs, one needs to know that the U.S. Department of Education, Rehabilitation Services Administration (RSA) administers the Rehabilitation Act, but each participating state administers its own program through the provisions of a state plan which has been developed under the guidelines of the Act and which has been approved by RSA.
-For additional information request Vocational Renabilitation Services- A Postsecondary Student Consumer's Guide from HEATH.
+For additional information request Vocational Rehabilitation Services-A Postsecondary Student Consumer's Guide from HEATH.